masternotions/masternotions.github.io/cases/HaleEText.md

 103. Future application of these facially unconstitutional rules in order to deprive future applicants of due process rights is certain.
 Moreover, because plaintiff is entitled to re-apply for admission, these facially unconstitutional rules are almost certain to be applied adversely to him again in the future.

-WHEREFORE, Plaintiff prays that the Court enter judgment in his favor against Defendants on this Count VII: (a) declaring Supreme Court Rule 708 and Rule 4 of the Rules of Procedure of the Board of Admissions and the Committee on Character and Fitness to be unconstitutional on their face in violation of the Fourteenth Amendment to the extent that they allow the denial of admission to practice law without providing an opportunity to have constitutional challenges to said denial actually heard and adjudicated in a court of general jurisdiction authorized to hear and adjudicate such challenges, and (b) permanently enjoining future application of these Rules to deny applicants admission without providing the constitutionally mandated opportunity to be heard.
+**WHEREFORE**, Plaintiff prays that the Court enter judgment in his favor against Defendants on this Count VII: (a) declaring Supreme Court Rule 708 and Rule 4 of the Rules of Procedure of the Board of Admissions and the Committee on Character and Fitness to be unconstitutional on their face in violation of the Fourteenth Amendment to the extent that they allow the denial of admission to practice law without providing an opportunity to have constitutional challenges to said denial actually heard and adjudicated in a court of general jurisdiction authorized to hear and adjudicate such challenges, and (b) permanently enjoining future application of these Rules to deny applicants admission without providing the constitutionally mandated opportunity to be heard.

 Dated: June 27, 2001